mfansler/TidyGEO/GEOcurate/www/Download_Data_Documentation.md

 This tool works with **Series** data from the online repository Gene Expression Omnibus.
 According to the information on [GEO's website](https://www.ncbi.nlm.nih.gov/geo/info/overview.html):

-> A Series record links together a group of related Samples and provides a focal point and description of the whole study.
+*"A Series record links together a group of related Samples and provides a focal point and description of the whole study.
 Series records may also contain tables describing extracted data, summary conclusions, or analyses.
-Each Series record is assigned a unique and stable GEO accession number (GSExxx).
+Each Series record is assigned a unique and stable GEO accession number (GSExxx)."*

 There are many tools available to search for series records on GEO.
 [Here](https://www.ncbi.nlm.nih.gov/gds/) is one of GEO's own tools.